SciencePotato/CUST-Lang/README.md

 ## What's the purpose of making this?

+Honestly, I don't think it's just a good learning lessons.
+It's like learning the composition of a language, how it works together and why it works together.
+Besides, it's a cool project.

+## Credits (Resources)

 ## TODO

+1. Extract Classes to own file
+2. Utility Function creation
-Reorganize and create Header functions
+3. Reorganize and create Header functions